sjentsch/jTransform/README.md

 ## Install in jamovi

-If you haven't [jamovi](https://www.jamovi.org/download.html) already installed, install it.
+If you haven't already installed [jamovi](https://www.jamovi.org/download.html), install it.
 Open jamovi, and select the jamovi modules library and [install](https://jamovi.readthedocs.io/en/latest/howto/howto_Install_modules.html) jTransform from there.